 If you make late payments or your payments get returned, these delinquencies will show up on your credit reports whether you’re using a charge card or a credit card.
 The biggest factor in most major credit scoring models is payment history, so late payments can bring down your scores significantly with either type of card.

-Our Picks for the Best Charge Cards: 2018
+Our Picks for the Best Charge Cards

-Most issuers do not offer any charge cards, but there are several American Express charge cards on the market today that are similar to the traditional charge card.
+Most issuers do not offer any charge cards, but there are several American Express cards on the market today that are similar to the traditional charge card.